 When students visit a college, they are often quick to judge the campus.
 Students may judge the physical beauty, the residence halls, the food, and sometimes even the people.
-However, students may sometimes forget to judge one of the most important factors of a college, the academics and curriculum.
+However, students may sometimes forget to judge one of the most important factors of a college, the academics.
+Look at the curriculum a well.

 It is important to remember that some colleges out there, like St. John’s College, have a unique curriculum and learning style.

-For example, during a recent visit to St. John’s College I learned that you will experience a curriculum that emphasizes:
+For example, during a recent visit to St. John’s College I took a look at the curriculum that emphasizes:

 So, the next time you visit a campus, don’t forget to ask about the learning style and curriculum that is emphasized on the campus.

 P.S.
 A visit to St. John’s College wouldn’t be complete without seeing their unique mascot, the Axolotl (picture below).
 I didn’t even know what one was until the tour!